exasol/transformers-extension/doc/user_guide/user_guide.md

   on how to create a connection object with token information, please check [here](#getting-started).

+"task_type" is a variable for the type of task you plan to use the model for.
+Some models can be used for multiple types of tasks, but transformers stores different metadata depending on the task of the model, which affects how the model is loaded later.
+Setting an Incorrect task_type, o leaving the task_type empty may affect the models performance severely.
+Available task_types are the same as the names of our available UDFs, namely:
+`filling_mask`, `question_answering`, `sequence_classification`, `text_generation`, `token_classification`,
+`translation` and`zero_shot_classification`.

 ### 2. Model Uploader Script
-You can invoke the python script as below which allows to load the transformer models from the local filesystem into BucketFS:
+You can invoke the python script as below which allows to download the transformer models from The Hugging Face hub to the local filesystem, and then from there to the Bucketfs.

   ```buildoutcfg
   python -m exasol_transformers_extension.upload_model \